-VCL Backend: How to Use Memory-Based Data Sources
+VCL Reports/Dashboards: How to Use Memory-Based or Remote API Data Sources

-Follow the steps described in this topic to load JSON data in a TdxBackendInMemoryJSONConnection component and use the component as a data source in your ExpressReports or ExpressDashboards-powered application.
+Follow the steps described in this topic to load JSON data in a TdxBackendInMemoryJSONConnection component and use the component as a data source for ExpressReports or ExpressDashboards.

 Create a new project and place TdxDashboardControl and TdxBackendDataConnectionManager components on a form.